 The first thing is that there isn’t a place to create a new service.
 So we will be creating a new product.
 Secondly, when you choose your product data, again there isn’t an option to choose a service, but instead you will use the Simple product.
 And to remove shipping settings you will not need with a service, you will click the box Virtual.

 That is the main difference in setting up a service to sell on WooCommerce.
+Otherwise many of the elements you use in selling products will be the same for services.
 In a nutshell, you will add pricing, inventory, taxes and anything else you want just as you would with a product, including descriptions and short descriptions.

 You will also want some image to place as the product image, or technically, the featured image.
 Since this is a service, you might want to create an eye-catching graphic with perhaps an icon or simple text.
 Whatever you do, don’t put in a stock image of a person.
 If appropriate, consider adding your own photo or the person who is providing the service.